inimrod/havoc-shuffle/README.md

         1. ✅ One of the inputs should be the `settings` UTXO (expected, since also required by `vault`).
         1. ✅ The own input of the `protocol` validator is retained at the `protocol` address.
+        1. ✅ There should be no tokens minted in the tx.
         1. ✅ There must be 1 and only 1 input from the _vault_ that contain in its datum the requesting user's address.
 This is the `request_input`.
         1. ✅ There must be at least 1 other input from the _vault_ that contains empty datum (`pool_inputs`).
         1. ✅ However many S2 NFTs are in the `request_input`, the same should be taken from the `pool_inputs` and sent to the requesting user.